 The attentive and friendly service from the staff made us feel completely at home, and the Manager even boxed up the remains of my meal so I could enjoy it all over again for lunch the next day.

 The Evening Standard legendary restaurant critic, Fay Maschler, nominates Masala Zone as one of her favourite restaurants - and I’m not at all surprised.
 The dishes here are guaranteed to make you swoon - I can’t wait to eat my way through the rest of the menu!

-Click here to book a table!
+Click here to book a table for the Lunch offer!